JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 ## Summary

-- Using AI can solve doppler ambiguity problem for one target and multiple target.
+- Using Deep Learning can solve doppler ambiguity problem for one target and multiple target.
 - 2D CNN has the best performence (accuracy, computation and parameters).

 ## Futher Work